jackswisher/ReinforcmentLearningPong/README.md

 VIDEO LINK: https://youtu.be/Rs1_vVvQ4P0

-The purpose of Pong is to hit the ball and make it go past your opponents paddle without letting the ball go past your paddle.
+The purpose of Pong is to hit the ball and get the ball past your opponent's paddle without letting the ball past your own.
 Our project implements a five hidden layer deep neural network that uses Deep Q Learning to play Pong.
 For more information on how it works, refer to DESIGN.md.

 REQUIRED PACKAGES TO INSTALL
 pygame